chillslash/wordle-solver-v2/README.md

 # Wordle Solver v2

 A small interactive Wordle helper written in Java.
-It recommends the next guess and selects best possible answers based on how you score your guesses.
+It recommends the next guess based on how you score your guesses.

 ## Features
 - Interactive CLI that recommends the next best guess